-If you have a larger Pitbull (closer to the higher end of the average weight range), he would need 3 cups of dry food divided into three meals a day.
+If you have a larger Pitbull (closer to the higher end of the average weight range), he would need 1.5 to 3 cups of dry food divided into three meals a day.
 Smaller Pitties will be satisfied with two-thirds of a cup or less daily.

 An adult Pitbull’s dog food should be mostly meat instead of grains.
 Check the kibble’s ingredients part and make sure it contains about 15% to 30% protein and 15% to 20% fat.

 It’s easy to overfeed a Pitbull, especially with its appetite.
 You may also think that their high activity levels mean they need more food.